Valentin-alix/Base-Gui-Angular-FastAPI/README.md

-environments:
+## Description:

-    - node 20.10.0
+This project is a template for a desktop application with :
-    -
+- Angular

-Base project with electron with angular for desktop application communicating with fast-api by socket io
+- FastAPI